-|Settled in 1852 and annexed in 1889|
+|Settled in 1852 and annexed c.
+1889

 115th Street on the north, 123rd Street to Calumet River on the south, South Front Avenue to South Indiana Avenue on the east, South Ashland Avenue to South Halsted Avenue to Carpenter Street on the west

-This area came to be first settled in 1852 when railroad lines were laid through here and German, Irish, Scandinavian and even New Yorkers came to settle these lands and built a town they called “Calumet Junction,” a short time later it was renamed “Kensington.”
+This area came to be first settled in 1852 when railroad lines were laid through here as German, Irish, Scandinavian and even New Yorkers came to settle these lands and built a town they called “Calumet Junction,” a short time later it was renamed “Kensington.”
 Kensington became well known over the decades due its many saloons for just a small population this gave the nickname “Bumtown” for the community.

-In the year 1880 when the Pullman Car Factory opened in the neighboring the Pullman neighborhood the two communities connected.
+In the year 1880 when the Pullman Car Factory opened in the neighboring Pullman neighborhood the two communities connected.

 In the 1880s decade the Village Of “Gano” was built up to offer Pullman Car workers a chance to own their own homes and escape the social control of George M. Pullman’s society in next door Pullman.